New Drug Candidate: Tat Protein with Nuclear Translocation Signal Peptide

 Nuclear translocation of annexin A1 (ANXA1) has been reported to participate in diverse cellular processes.
 It was found that the amino-acid residues from R228 to F237 function as a unique nuclear translocation signal (NTS) and are required for nuclear translocation of ANXA1.

 From the experiment, the Tat-NTS peptide-treated mice displayed remarkable cognitive improvement.
-In addition, the Tat-NTS peptide had no obvious effect on neuronal apoptosis.
+In addition, the Tat-NTS peptide had no noticeable effect on neuronal apoptosis.
 So the administration of Tat-NTS peptide to dissociation of ANXA1–importin β interaction may be a new drug in ischemic stroke therapy.

 https://www.nature.com/articles/s41418-018-0116-5